- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Additionally, you can configure event notifications to receive alerts via email or SNMP traps for any critical system events or errors.
 This will help you proactively identify and address any potential data loss issues on the NAS device.

-Although NAS DS-16442-RM Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-16442-RM Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -